Yvonne Saunders: Career

-She moved to Toronto shortly after and began training at Guelph Legion Track Club.
+She moved from Montreal to Milton, Ontario in 1970, and began training at Guelph Legion Track Club.
 Her talents came along with some unwanted attention and she later recounted: "I was also called racist names as I jogged in the city and white parents approached me at meetings pleading that I should allow their daughters to win".
 The eighteen-year-old Saunders soon made an impact at the Canadian Track and Field Championships by winning a national title double in the high jump and 400 metres.
 Entering senior competition, she decided to represent her country of birth and in her major debut she placed eighth in the pentathlon at the 1970 British Commonwealth Games.
 She also helped the Jamaican women's 4 × 100 metres relay team to fifth in the rankings.

 At the 1971 Central American and Caribbean Championships in Athletics she won three medals, being individual bronze medallist in the 400 m and long jump and a gold medallist with the 4 × 400 metres relay team.
 Further accolades followed at the Pan American Games later that year, where she took bronze medals in the individual and relay 400 m events.
 She was also fifth in the long jump, clearing six metres.
 Her Olympic debut came in 1972 at the Munich Games.
 She was a semi-finalist in the 400 m and ran in the heats with the relay team including Ruth Williams, Una Morris and Rosie Allwood.